palmacas/wiki-documents/docs/Sensor/Wio_Series/Wio_SX1262/Wio_SX1262_with_XIAO_ESP32S3_Kit/Introduction.md

 Seeed provides 3 applications for this Wio SX1262 XIAO ESP32S3 kit.
 - Using Meshtastic for network communication
-- Configuring as LoRawan node
+- Configuring as LoRaWAN node
-- Configuring as LoRawan gateway
+- Configuring as LoRaWAN gateway

 ## Features